Ford Emissions FAQs

 Once you have checked that you are eligible to bring a claim, we will ask you to read through our funding agreement and sign the same.
 You will then be a client of the firm.

 If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything.

-We will arrange insurance to protect you against the risk of losing and having to pay the defendants' legal costs.
+We have arranged After the Event (ATE) insurance to protect you against the risk of losing and having to pay the defendants' legal costs.